Earth System Science and Policy

 ESSP 501.
 Earth System Science and Policy I. 5 Credits.

 An overview of the fundamental issues from five research areas: Biodiversity and Ecosystem Functioning; Climate and Environmental Change; Land and Resource Management; Environmental Policy, Management, and Communication; and Human Health and the Environment.
 Material will be presented "situationally" in a problem-based learning environment.
 ESSP faculty and guest lecturers will present background information relevant to the topics.
 Students are expected to engage actively in the learning process by 1) determining what further information they need to understand the problem, 2) researching the questions, 3) clearly and concisely presenting the findings of their research to one another.
-Prerequisites: Graduate standing in ESSP.
-Corequisites: ESSP 501R and ESSP 501L.
+Prerequisite: Graduate standing in ESSP.
+Corequisite: ESSP 501R and ESSP 501L.

 ESSP 501L.
 Earth System Science and Policy Laboratory I. 2 Credits.